Osspial/rfcs/text/0000-licenses-lang-item.md

 - `licenses!()`: the human-formatted license information.
 - `licenses_json!()`: the json-formatted license information compiled by Rustc.

+Both macros return `&'static str`s.
 The JSON data is exposed so applications can do additional post-processing on the license list.

 ----